Essay writing blog on WritePaperFor.me

 • Researchers have to make sure that the page number is included in the header and aligned to the right.

-• The content structure of the APA abstract has to include an introduction, methods, results, and a conclusion that summarizes your key findings.
+• The content structure of this abstract type has to include an introduction, methods, results, and a conclusion that summarizes your key findings.

 With keywords, researchers have to indent the first line of the keywords section.
 The word KEYWORDS is followed by a list of the selected keywords.
 Each keyword is separated by a comma.
 You should not choose more than 3-5 keywords for your APA abstract page.
 Your keywords need to reflect the main topic of your research paper while also remaining simple and comprehensible for the broader audiences.
 It is not recommended to overwhelm readers with an excessive number of keywords related to your paper.